-High Deductible Plan F is a version of Standard Plan F in which you absorb the early costs.
+High Deductible Plan F is a version of Standard Plan F in which you absorb the early costs, we have updated this article for 2019.
 Once you reach the deductible, the plan functions just like regular Plan F. People who have come from high-deductible or health savings account qualified plans in their workplaces are often interested in this plan.

 Medicare Still Pays 80%

 All Medigap plans supplements your Original Medicare benefits.
 So Medicare will pay its share, and you will pay your share.

 Many people enroll in Plan F because they like the first-dollar coverage.
 However, cost-conscious consumers can consider a high deductible version of this plan and get lower premiums.